sontek/sontek_net/sontek-frontend/posts/2023/nuking_aws_account.md

 # Next steps
 One final note about it is that it does not understand the relationship between resources and so it could try deleting an EBS volume that is still in use by an EC2 instance.
-There isn't a great solution for this outside of running nuke a few times.
+There is not a great solution for this outside of running nuke a few times.

-The tool is well documented and so you can find the rest of information going to [https://github.com/rebuy-de/aws-nuke](https://github.com/rebuy-de/aws-nuke)!
+The tool is well documented and so you can find the rest of the information by going to [https://github.com/rebuy-de/aws-nuke](https://github.com/rebuy-de/aws-nuke)!